MohamedNoorA/racing-game/README.md

 ## Demo / Preview

-> You can add a GIF or screenshot here (place files inside `images/` and reference them in the README).
+> Add a GIF or screenshot here (place files inside `images/` and reference them in the README).

 ---